pangtao22/quasistatic_simulator/readme.md

 - Possibly others (if import fails...)

 ## C++ backend
-- Only 2D systems are supported at the moment.
 - To use, build [this repo](https://github.com/pangtao22/quasistatic_simulator_cpp.git), and put the built pybind library (which looks like `quasistatic_simulator_py.cpython-39-darwin.so` on a Mac) on `PYTHONPATH`.

 ## Running the tests